What to Pack in Your Hospital Bag: Checklist, Tips, and Resources

 Having everything set and ready to go can really help ease any anxieties you might have about that big day when your little one decides to make their grand entrance.
 Most of us will spend about 24 to 48 hours in the hospital, although if you’re having a C-section, you might be there for 3 to 4 days.
 This time could be a mix of boredom and discomfort, or it could be smooth sailing with a bit of planning.

 Also, keep in mind, less is more!
 The last thing you want is to be making multiple trips to and from the car with armloads of stuff.
 We’ve found that the essentials usually fall into three categories: your comfort, your survival, and your post-delivery care.
+Want to take the guess-work out of it?
+We’ve rounded up our 6 favorite postpartum recovery kits for you to consider.

 Your Hospital Bag Checklist For Mom